zsbati/mvp3/README.md

 III.
 User Accounts and Password Management:
-1) All users (students, teachers, and the administrator) can change their passwords.
+1) All users (students, teachers, and the administrator, inspectors) can change their passwords.
 2) The administrator can create and delete student and teacher accounts, and change their passwords.
+3) The inspector can see everything but has no editing rights (except own password)

 IV.
 Role-Specific Features: